openid/authzen/authorization-api-1_0.md

 : OPTIONAL.
 A string that MAY be used in a Search Request to fetch the next set of responses.

 #### Principal Query Result {#principal-query-result}
 A Principal Query Result is JSON object combining a principal, a list of asset attribute names and an action.
-Given that a Principal Query result is expected to be the response to a reverse-Search, only positive matches should be returned; i.e., only those principals that match the search criteria (those principals that are allowed to access the provided Asset Attributes).
+Given that a Principal Query result is expected to be the response to a Subject Search, only positive matches should be returned; i.e., only those principals that match the search criteria (those principals that are allowed to access the provided Asset Attributes).
 Any principals absent from the results do not have any access to the Asset.
 A Principal Query Result has the following fields:

 actions:
 : OPTIONAL.
 An Array of the action for which the decision is provided.
 The format is as described in the Actions section ({{actions}}).
-The values in this list should match the values provided as queries in the Reverse-Search request.
+The values in this list should match the values provided as queries in the Subject Search request.

 attributeNames:
 : OPTIONAL.
 An Array of attribute names of the asset for which the response applies.
-The attribute is provided only if attributes were part of the reverse-search request.
+The attribute is provided only if attributes were part of the Subject search request.
 In that case, the attribute names must match those that are part of the request.

 principal:
 : REQUIRED.
 The principal for which the decision is provided.
 The format is as described in the Principals section ({{principals}}).